eggheadio-projects/create-amazing-animations-with-greensock-notes/10-Animate-Between-CSS-Classes-with-GreenSock.md

 📹 [Video](https://egghead.io/lessons/greensock-animate-between-css-classes-with-greensock)

 ### Animate class changes
-1. create a div with a class of box
+1. Create a div with a class of box.
-2. establish styles for the .box class
+2. Establish styles for the .box class.
-3. add two new classes .hover and .down and styles for each
+3. Add two new classes .hover and .down and styles for both.
-4. add an eventListener on the box and use [TweenMax.to()](https://greensock.com/docs/v2/TweenMax/static.to()) to adjust the className of the box
+4. Add an eventListener on the box and use [TweenMax.to()](https://greensock.com/docs/v2/TweenMax/static.to()) to adjust the className of the box.
-    - make sure to add the additional classes, if you replace the class you won't be adding styles to the box, but replacing them
+    - Make sure to add the additional classes.
+If you replace the class you won't be adding styles to the box, but replacing them.
     ```js
     TweenMax.to(box, .25, { className: '+=hover' })
     ```
-5. Make sure to use opposite addEventListeners to remove the classNames
+5. Make sure to use opposite addEventListeners to remove the classNames.
     - "mouseenter" adds, "mouseout" removes
     - "mousedown" adds, "mouseup" removes